Vantage Circle And Wipro Jointly Bags Gold In The Brandon Hall HCM Excellence Awards 2023

 The award underscores the transformative impact of their collaborative efforts in enhancing employee recognition and engagement, streamlining processes, and driving positive organizational change.

-Vantage Circle, being Wipro's recognition program partner, played an important role in the victory in the category“Best Advance in Employee recognition Program”.
-This marks as a testament to Vantage Circle in their attempt to foster a culture of employee recognition.
+Vantage Circle, being Wipro's employee recognition platform partner, played an important role in the victory in the category“Best Advance in Employee Recognition Program”.
+This marks a testament to Vantage Circle in their attempt to foster a culture of employee recognition.

 Partha Neog , CEO and co-founder of Vantage Circle quoted,“We are privileged to be recognized with the prestigious Gold Award at the Brandon Hall HCM Excellence Awards 2023.
 This notable achievement further solidifies our unwavering commitment to empowering organizations and their workforce through cutting-edge solutions.
 The seamless collaboration with Wipro underscores the strength of our combined efforts and affirms our shared vision to drive innovation and deliver impactful solutions for enhancing the employee experience.”

-By providing cutting-edge technology and insights, Vantage Circle has empowered Wipro to design and implement an exceptional Employee Recognition Program.
-The innovative approach has not only enhanced employee engagement but has also showcased the outstanding synergy between the teams of both organizations.
+By providing cutting-edge technology and insights, Vantage Circle has empowered Wipro to implement an exceptional Employee Recognition Program.
+This innovative approach has not only enhanced employee recognition but has also showcased the outstanding commitment to improving overall employee engagement.

 For more information, please visit: